lorrainemakuyana/learn-react-redux/README.md

 </code>
 \

-The goal is to get rid of all the parenthesis in the above statement
+The goal is to get rid of all the parenthesis in the above statement, and to do that, here are the steps:
+\
 <code>

     npm install lodash